kaife0/blog-website/README.md

 - Auto-save drafts after 5 seconds of inactivity
 - Tag management
 - Separate views for drafts and published posts
+- Preview mode to see how posts will look when published
+- Delete functionality for removing unwanted posts

 ## Tech Stack